How To Install the Google Play Store on an Amazon Fire Tablet

 Perhaps that’s why Amazon’s tablets have found such a sweet spot in the budget range, following in the footsteps of the Nexus 7.
 Ranging in price from just $50 up to $150 for various models and screen sizes, the Fire Tablets are basically the cheapest way to get a device perfect for browsing the web, watching Netflix or Amazon Prime exclusives, and to play some light games on the go.
 They aren’t amazing tablets by any means, but for well under $200, they’re great content consumption devices.

 The big software difference between what we’ve seen on the Fire tablet, as opposed to any other Android tablet, is the customized software.
-The Amazon tablets run Fire OS, a modified version of Android 5.0 Lollipop.
+The Amazon tablets run Fire OS, a forked version of Android created by Amazon’s in-house software team.
 This customized operating system allows you to have a better experience on tablets than Android otherwise allows for, but it’s also designed to push Amazon’s own lineup of products and services as much as possible.
 For the most part, this provides an excellent way to both use your tablet and to browse the services offered through Amazon, but unfortunately, it also leads to a major problem: the Google Play Store is not offered through the device.
 Instead, you’ll have to make do with the Amazon Appstore, Amazon’s own app store offering that gives you a fairly wide selection of apps and games you’d need on your tablet.
 Most of the major apps are on that platform, but you’ll quickly run into an issue if you’re looking for any Google apps on the Appstore—they aren’t there.

 Luckily, Fire OS is still built on top of Android, which means you can manually add the Play Store if you’re so willing.
 It’s actually a pretty straightforward process, and even on newer devices, much easier than it used to be.
 Whether you’re looking to add Gmail, YouTube, or you just want a wider variety of apps, here’s how to get the Google Play Store up and running on your Amazon Fire Tablet.